nzakas/understandinges6/manuscript/07-Classes.md

 1. All code inside of class declarations runs in strict mode automatically.
 There's no way to opt-out of strict mode inside of classes.
 1. All methods are non-enumerable.
 This is a significant change from custom types, where you need to use `Object.defineProperty()` to make a method non-enumerable.
 1. Calling the class constructor without `new` throws an error.
+1. Attempting to overwrite the class name within a class method throws an error.

 With all of this in mind, the `PersonClass` declaration from the previous example is directly equivalent to the following: